-Infection with HIV causes a spectrum of clinical problems, beginning at the time of sero-conversion (infection) and terminating with AIDS and death.
-It is now recognised that it may take between 7 and 10 years, and possibly longer, for AIDS to develop after sero-conversion.
+Infection with HIV causes a spectrum of clinical problems, from the time of seroconversion (infection) to AIDS and death.
+It’s now recognised that it could take between 7 and 10 years, and possibly longer, for AIDS to develop after seroconversion.

 The clinical stages of HIV infection are:

 Acute infection can occur by exposure to the bodily fluids of an infected person.
 Importantly, this is why any action that increases exposure to bodily fluids will increase the risk of infection.

 *Largely heterosexual in developing countries.